rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 This code is similar to the `Guess::new` function we wrote in Listing 9-13, where we called `panic!` when the
-`value` argument was out of the range of valid values.
+`value` argument was out of the range of valid значения.
 Instead of checking for a range of values here, we’re checking that the length of `args` is at least `3` and the rest of the function can operate under the assumption that this condition has been met.
 If `args` has fewer than three items, this condition